Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Testing Framework Results

-\textbf{Results.} In the experiment, we only evaluate the AMM-based strategy.
-This is because the WinPE has fewer features to manipulate, and its feature structures are different from APK features in Drebin.
-The results are shown in Figure~\ref{fig:pe_result}.
-Our proposed strategy has a remarkable evasion performance on LGBM, SVM, and RF detectors.
-Since most WinPE features correlate with each other, the method of parsing and generating WinPE binaries (\ie directly modifying values and adding empty sections) may negatively affect the performance of our proposed attack, illustrated in DNN.
-In a nutshell, the test result shows that our proposed evasion attack is also effective on Windows.
+\textbf{Testing results.~} Figure~\ref{fig_pe_result} shows the detection rates of 4 Ember-based detectors on original malware samples and test cases.
+The test cases have remarkable evasion performance on the LGBM, SVM, and RF detectors: On average, the detection rates are decreased to \detectionRateDecreaseAvgWinPE across the three detectors.
+However, since most WinPE features correlate with each other, the method of parsing and generating WinPE binaries (\ie directly modifying values and adding empty sections) may negatively affect the evasion, illustrated by the DNN.
+In a nutshell, the test result shows that our proposed explainability-guided testing framework is also effective at identifying limitations in Windows malware detectors.